-In June, the School Board sends to each teacher on the recall list a letter informing them of the hiring halls dates (one for high school posts and one for elementary posts other than category 101 - English generalists).
+In June, the School Board sends to each teacher on the recall list a letter informing them of the hiring halls dates.

-In August (usually a week before the end of the summer holidays), the third and final hiring hall takes place.
-This is where all teachers on the recall list who did not choose a post in June, those who gave up their post during the summer and those teachers looking for category 101, English elementary posts, will be placed.
+In August (usually within the week before the end of the summer holidays), the final hiring hall takes place.
+This is where all teachers on the recall list who did not choose a post in June, or those who gave up their post during the summer, will be placed.